 Dr Julian Skyrme BA, MA, PGCE, EdD, FRSA

 Julian Skyrme is the founding Director of Social Responsibility at The University of Manchester.
-Manchester is unique in UK higher education for having social responsibility as one of its core goals and currently leads the world for impact towards the UN Sustainable Development Goals.
+Manchester is unique in UK higher education for having social responsibility as a core goal and is one of the world's leading institutions for impact towards the UN Sustainable Development Goals.

 Julian has three degrees from The University of Manchester: a BA in Political Philosophy, Economics and Social Sciences (first-class honours); an MA degree in Social Research (distinction); and a Doctor of Education (EdD) in educational policy and philosophy.